Secondary Asbestos Exposure and Mesothelioma

 Examples of Secondary Asbestos Exposure

 From the early 20th century until the 1980s, few people knew asbestos was dangerous.
-Many workers didn’t even know what asbestos was, or that it was present in their workspaces.
+Many didn’t even know what asbestos was, or that it was present in their workspaces.

 Since asbestos fibers are minuscule in size, they’re undetectable without a microscope or trained eye.
 Workers had no awareness they were bringing sharp fibers into their home.